 MD-SIG and Zhaga are separate organizations.
 Please consult the MD-SIG website for up-to-date information.

-MD-SIG specifications can be downloaded from the MD-SIG website or via the links below.
+MD-SIG specifications can be downloaded from the MD-SIG website.

 Links and Articles

 MD-SIG press release: June 2016